 5. Click Additional mouse settings link.

-7. Move the Display pointer trails slider to extreme left.
+7. Move the Display pointer trails slider to the extreme left.
 (Short) Alternatively, you can also uncheck the box Display pointer trails.

 8. Click Apply, and then OK.

 ATI graphics card comes with an ATI Hotkey Poller.
 It is an external event utility that continuously tracks key presses.
 Disable it from running at Windows startup interval

 1. Open the Services tool by typing Services.msc in the Search box.

 2. Scroll down the list of all services.

 3. Right click ATI HotKey Poller service; choose Properties.